Glossary

 Cycle Time = Total Time to Complete / Number of Units Completed

-For example: If your team completed 40 tasks in a month (160 hours of work days), your average cycle time would be 4 hours per task.
+Example: if your team completed 40 tasks in a month (160 hours of work days), your average cycle time is 4 hours per task.
 If a single feature takes three days from start to deployment, the cycle time for that feature is three days.

 Cycle Time: